rileychh/libitc/readme.md

 ## Tools

-Under `tools/` there are scripts to help with the writing of the code.
+Under `tools/` there are scripts that help with the writing of the code.